-July, 2015: Everyone wants to see wildlife when they visit Yellowstone.
+July, 2015: Everyone wants to see wildlife when they visit Yellowstone National Park.
 Sometimes that eagerness leads to such stupidity that we can lose our heads and even our lives in the pursuit of having an up close and personal experience with the resident animals here.
 We need to remember we’re not in a zoo or protected environment.
 We are visitors in their territory and they are not expected to defer to us.

 I was lucky to have had many chances to see wildlife during my time in Yellowstone, including bison, grizzly, coyote and elk.
 There were definitely times I was tempted to get just a little bit closer to get a better picture.